appium/api-docs/source/index.md

 * A local absolute path to your .apk or a .zip of it
 * A url of a zip file containg your .apk

+`myAppPackage` must be the java package of your application, e.g., `com.example.android.myApp`.

+`myAppActivity` must be the Android activity you want to launch for the test, e.g., `MainActivity`.

 Using your WebDriver library of choice, set the remote session to use these capabilities and connect to the server running at port 4723 of localhost (or